supervisely/docs/labeling/point-clouds/3d_instruments.md

 ![](images/pcd_example_3.png)

-All of the points you select in this point are removed from the figure.
+All of the points you select in this mode are removed from the figure.

 ![](images/pcd_example_4.png)